piScope/Petra-M/INSTALL.md

  - python-occ (7.9.0) https://github.com/tpaviot/pythonocc-core

 ## Additional modules
-Petra-M features a modular code structure, enabling users to incorporate specialized physics equations and interfaces, or solvers  by installing additional modules in future.
+Petra-M features a modular code structure, enabling users to develop specialized physics equations and interfaces, or solvers by installing additional modules in future.
 An example of this capability is located within the Petra-M-RF repository under piScope.
-Public repositories can be installed via the package submenu
+Public repositories can be installed via the package submenu.